Diode: Threshold voltage

 However, a semiconductor diode's exponential current–voltage characteristic is really more gradual than this simple on–off action.
-Although an exponential function may appear to have a definite "knee" around this threshold when viewed on a linear scale, the knee is an illusion that depends on the scale of y-axis representing current.
-In a semi-log plot (using a logarithmic scale for current and a linear scale for voltage), the diode's exponential curve instead appears more like a straight line.
+Although the graph of the function may appear to have a definite "knee" around this threshold, this is merely reflective of its exponential nature; there is nothing unique about the region that differs from any other parts of the graph (which can be seen by using a semi-log plot, with current being represented on a logarithmic scale and voltage on a linear scale).

 Since a diode's forward-voltage drop varies only a little with the current, and is more so a function of temperature, this effect can be used as a temperature sensor or as a somewhat imprecise voltage reference.

 Reverse breakdown

 A diode's high resistance to current flowing in the reverse direction suddenly drops to a low resistance when the reverse voltage across the diode reaches a value called the breakdown voltage.
 This effect is used to regulate voltage (Zener diodes) or to protect circuits from high voltage surges (avalanche diodes).